 Information on specific projects is provided through the procurement notification process.
 To be notified about posted procurements, sign up for PHL’s Contracting Opportunities notification list.
 Instructions on how to sign up can be found on Doing Business with PHL.
 Also, on this website you will find the Anticipated Opportunities page which is updated regularly and provides a list of current or upcoming procurement opportunities.
 Please note that this list is subject to change.

-The success of the CDP will depend on our partnerships with businesses throughout our region.
+Capital Development's success will depend on partnerships with businesses throughout our region.
 We encourage large, small and diverse businesses to bid for contracts.
 For more information, visit:

-The anticipated opportunities listed on the CDP site are subject to change.
+The anticipated opportunities listed on Capital Development's site are subject to change.
 Please check back on a regularly basis for any new information.

 Project size and value will vary.
 IT projects are highlighted as professional services and are advertised by the City’s eContract Philly system.
 Go to https://secure.phila.gov/eContract/ and click “New Contract Opportunities”.
 Choose Commerce to see PHL Airport opportunities.

 The City of Philadelphia contracts with a prime consultant (contractor), who in turn manages a team that include subcontractors, or specialized subconsultants.
 Prime contractors are required to allocate a percent of their contract to diverse businesses.
 Depending on the funding source, solicitations have a Minority/Woman/Disabled Business Enterprise (City-funded) goal or a DBE (federally funded) goal.

 Neither the City of Philadelphia under its Office of Economic Opportunity nor the PAUCP has a separate program for veteran-owned businesses.
 It may be possible to qualify under the City’s Disabled Business Enterprise classification if the owner is a disabled veteran; under a special determination under the PAUCP as a DBE, or as a Small Business Enterprise (SBE) under the PHL program.